TNKase Reconstitution and Administration

 Step 5

-USE UPON RECONSTITUTION.
-If not used immediately, refrigerate solution (which does not contain bacterial preservative) at 2–8°C (36–46°F) and use within 8 hours.
+Because TNKase contains no antibacterial preservatives, reconstitute immediately before use.
+If not used immediately, refrigerate solution at 2-8 ° C (35-46 ° F) and use within 8 hours.
 DO NOT FREEZE.
 Final concentration of TNKase is 5 mg/mL.

 Administration Instructions for TNKase